analystdaipayan/AnalystDaipayan/README.md

 ### ✨ About Me in 30 Secs ✨

-- 💼 Currently working as a Data Analyst in ACCEL DIgital for Uber.
+- 💼 Currently working as a Data Engineer in DefineRight India for Pharmaceautical Clients.
 - 💡 Helping businesses grow with Data-Driven Insights.
 - 📊 Making Data talk for themselves with PowerBI.
 - 🏎️ Automating ETL Workflows using Alteryx Designer.